Sign Up

 Categories

 The spring heatwave is Sydney’s most severe since November 2020, when the hottest day was 43 degrees at Sydney Airport.
-It is less severe in other parts of the state.
+It was hot in the Illawarra and Central Coast, but cooler in much of the state.

-Sharpe said the problem with electricity shortages was caused by ageing coal infrastructure and heatwaves occurring earlier in the year.
+Sharpe said the electricity shortage was caused by ageing coal infrastructure and heatwaves earlier in the year.

 Of the four power-generation units offline on Wednesday, two were unscheduled outages and two were planned maintenance to prepare for summer.